WelderUpdates/ZeroDocs/zero_editor_documentation/zeromanual/zilch_in_zero/delegates.markdown

 getName = ef.Greeting;
 ```

-Line 24 passes the delegate variable into a function, `DelegateCaller`, which is defined further down the script—that calls the delegate function of any delegate passed into it:
+Line 24 passes the delegate variable into a function, `DelegateCaller`, which is defined further down the scriptâ€”that calls the delegate function of any delegate passed into it:
 ```lang=csharp, name=Driver Line 24
 getName = DelegateDriver.DelegateTest;
 ```